 So if you have ADHD, you might be wondering: Can I grow out if it?
 Can it get worse?
 What treatments work best for me?

 These questions and concerns are natural and not uncommon.
-With the right information, you can learn just what you need to cope.
+With the right information, you can learn just what ADHD is about and how you can cope.

 ADHD is a common neurodevelopmental disorder that affects how you behave.